Select Page

 Earlier this year, a few team members and myself went through Tara Brach and Jack Kornfield’s 40-day program, Mindfulness Daily at Work.”

-It’s a completely free audio program available on the Insight Timer app (more info on that below) that’ll walk you through the basics of developing a mindfulness practice — one that works for you.
+It’s a completely free audio program available on the Insight Timer app (more info on that below) that’ll walk you through the basics of developing mindfulness — that works for you.
 This complete program will provide a comprehensive mindfulness experience.

 After completing countless similar programs in the past, I can confidently say this is one of the best.
-If you’re brand new to mindfulness and looking for a step-by-step guide to getting started, this is the place to go.
+If you’re brand new to mindfulness apps and tools and are looking for a step-by-step guide to getting started, this is the place to go.

 Check out Mindfulness Daily at Work here.

-Top Apps to Build a Daily Mindfulness Habit
+Mindfulness Tools: Top Mindfulness Apps to Build a Daily Habit

-Apps are one of the best ways to get started on your mindfulness journey.
+Mindfulness apps are one of the best ways to get started on your journey.
 Why?

-Because they can perfectly distill vast amounts of research, knowledge, and experience on meditation and mindfulness, and present them in a succinct step-by-step format.
+Because these mindfulness apps can perfectly distill vast amounts of research, knowledge, and experience on meditation and mindfulness, and present them in a succinct step-by-step format.

-There are a number of apps on the market, but here are my favorites.
+There are a number of mindfulness apps on the market, but here are my favorites:

 Insight Timer

-Insight Timer is my go-to mindfulness app.
+Insight Timer is my go-to of all the mindfulness apps.
 It has made such a tremendous difference in my life and the mindfulness routines I uphold.
 It’s also home to the Mindfulness Daily at Work program I mentioned above.

 It offers hundreds of hours of valuable and thought-provoking teachings on everything for creativity to sleep to emotional health and beyond.
-If you find the sheer number of options too overwhelming, you might want to consider starting with one of the other two recommendations below.
+If you find the sheer number of options too overwhelming, you might want to consider starting with one of the other two mindfulness apps below.

 Download Insight Timer on IOS here, on Android here.